serenity-is/docs/api/js/domwise/functions/useSignal.md

 `T`

-The type of the signal's value.
+Type of the signal's value.

 ## Parameters